- Food and Cooking

 - After marination, sprinkle gram flour.
 Mix properly.
 Keep aside for 5 minutes.

 - Shape this mixture in your desired shape.
 It can be cylindrical like that of a spring roll or round-flat like a patty.
-I prefer the latter, for obvious reason.
-Well, longganisa is ready to be fried.

 - Then in a shallow pan, heat little oil just enough to cook one side.
 When hot, put shaped longganisa 2-5 at a time, depending on how big your pan is.
 Flip over, making sure all sides get cooked.
 Fry them till slightly brown.
 Fry them in slow flame.
 Do not roast.